 In an educational landscape that continues to evolve, we are helping districts and campuses prepare students for a better tomorrow.
 Learn more about our programs at EdTx.org/AcceleratedLearning.

 ClassLink’s “Remote Learning Made Possible” webpage features a variety of resources, including: remote learning case studies; guides for parents, teachers, and administrators; and links to helpful articles.

-In response to the rapid shift to remote learning, ClassLink has created two rubrics to help school districts and states self-assess their readiness for remote learning and returning back to school for 2020-21.
+In response to the rapid shift to remote learning in 2020, ClassLink created two rubrics to help school districts and states self-assess their readiness for remote learning.
 These tools — Rubrics for Back to School and Education Continuity Plans — are intended to exist in the public domain and may be adapted to fit each district’s needs and to share exemplars among districts.
 Learn more.